-In Singapore, employees have a minimum of 7 days of paid annual leaves per year as mandated by the Employment Act.
-Employees are also entitled to an additional day of annual leave for every year that they stay with their employer up to a maximum of 14 days of paid annual leaves.
+In Singapore, employees get a minimum of 7 days of paid annual leaves per year as mandated by the Employment Act.
+Employees are also entitled to an additional day of paid annual leave for every year that they stay with their employer up to a maximum of 14 days of paid annual leaves.

 |How Long Employees Worked||Annual Leave Entitlement|

 Of course, companies may go beyond this by providing more annual leaves at your discretion.

 Many Employees Haven’t Had The Chance To Take Annual Leaves In 2020

 The problem – which is a similar one to 2020 – is that this year hasn’t allowed many employees to take as many leaves for three main reasons: